 Have a big bag of almond flour but you’re not sure what to do with it?
 Almond flour scones are your answer!

-My savory tooth is much stronger than my sweet tooth, but every now and again I crave something on the sweeter side.
+My savory tooth is typically stronger than my sweet tooth, but every now and again I crave something on the sweeter side.

 Enter: healthy almond flour scones!